asacristani/fastapi-rocket-boilerplate/README.md

 ## 🎛️  Use
 ### 🔧 Installation
+1. Clone the repo

-Install the requirements with Poetry for developing, testing and debugging purposes.
+2. Install the requirements with Poetry for developing, testing and debugging purposes.

 `make install`

-If you want to use the pre-commit with the same style checks than the CI pipeline:
+3. If you want to use the pre-commit with the same style-check that the CI pipeline:

 `pre-commit install`

-You can test the pre-commit without comiting running `pre-commit run --all-files`
+>ℹ️ You can test the pre-commit without comiting running `pre-commit run --all-files`

 ### 🔌 Build and run
 Build and run the Docker services for using in Local.